Skip to content

 #TrustaffTraveler Isaac B.

-Isaac B. has been blazing trails as Trustaff's very first travel pharmacist.
-Over the past year, he’s brought his pharmaceutical expertise to facilities, delivering exceptional care wherever he goes.
-Isaac’s pioneering spirit and dedication make him a standout in the world of travel healthcare.
+For the last year, Isaac B. has been blazing trails as a travel pharmacist for Trustaff.
+During his recent adventures, he’s brought his pharmaceutical expertise to new facilities, delivering exceptional care wherever he goes.

 Q: What inspired you to become a traveler?